csharpinthecsharp/Sort-Inputs/README.md

 ## Overview
 This tool provides a simple, visual way to observe how sorting algorithms perform on random data arrays of varying sizes and speeds.

-Tip: For very large arrays (n ≥ 10,000), use CTRL - to zoom out and better fit the visualization in your terminal.
+Tip: For very large arrays (n ≥ 10,000), use CTRL - to zoom out for to see more accurate real time sorting.

 ---